 Eventually we realized our overall quality of life was less than ideal, in large part due to our professions.
 So, we made some changes.

 I left my career as a family therapist and started a job closer to home.
 My husband made the switch from a 3rd-shift-seven-days-per-week

 indentured servitude job to a healthier 7-4, M-F gig.

-Here are the lessons we learned about working full time and homeschooling and how we managed it for over three years.
+These are the lessons we learned and how we worked full time and homeschooled for over three years.

 You Can’t Do It All On Your Own

 It would be a lie to say we had no help with schooling our kids while we worked.